Skip to content

 // data entry

-// request the competing lists from the [business] layer
+// lists in competition are requested from the [metier] layer

 ...